sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 - If the early-stop activated, but the model showed signs of improvement, I continued the training with another training loop, which started with another CLR cycles.
 - At around 4,000 steps, the early-stop activated, but I saw the potential that the model could improve, so I continued the training and doubled the patience value.
 - At around 21,500 steps, the early-stop activated.

+## Result of the 3rd Iteration

+**Training details:**
+- Use a new config: multiconditioned_performance_with_dynamics_compact
+    - It's a new config added by me to overcome the problem of a large size of SequenceExamples of the config multiconditioned_performance_with_dynamics
+- Early-stop's patience was originally set at 2340.

+**Changelog:**
+- The early-stop activated at around 5,800 steps but the model showed signs of improvement, I continued the training and doubled up the patience.
+- The early-stop activated at around 13,100 steps but the model showed signs of improvement, I continued the training and doubled up the patience.

 ## List of Modified files